sissyliberation/next-portfolio/_posts/sunday-april-19th.md

   2: https://github.com/novacourtois/sunday-april-19th
 ---

-One of my favorite artists, <a href="" target="_blank">flatsound<a>, has a song called "it's sunday, april 19th and i miss you".
+One of my favorite artists, <a href="https://www.flatsound.org" target="_blank">flatsound</a>, has a song called "it's sunday, april 19th and i miss you".

 So I made a simple little site to calculate when the next occurrence of that date is.
 That way I don't miss it.